langflow-ai/langflow/docs/index.md

 ```

 ---
-## 👋 Contributing
+## 👋 Attention

+During your process to create flows, you may notice a red asterisk <span style="color:red">*</span>,
+which indicates that you must connect a component there to make your flow work.
+You will be able to see the component that needs to be connected if you hover over the small circle next to the asterisk.

-We welcome contributions from developers of all levels to our open-source project on GitHub.
-If you'd like to contribute, please check our contributing guidelines and help make LangFlow more accessible.
+We welcome contributions from developers of all levels to our open-source project on [GitHub](https://github.com/logspace-ai/langflow){.internal-link target=_blank}.
+If you'd like to contribute, please check our [contributing](help-langflow.md){.internal-link target=_blank} guidelines and help make LangFlow more accessible.

 [![Star History Chart](https://api.star-history.com/svg?repos=logspace-ai/langflow&type=Timeline)](https://star-history.com/#logspace-ai/langflow&Date){.internal-link target=_blank}